LandonPowell/SeaFour/README.md

 # SeaFour
-SeaFour is the Ch4t.io community's chat engine.
+SeaFour is the SeaFour.club community's chat engine.
 Powered by Node.js and Socket.io.

 ### Depends Upon